 Albania, Northern Macedonia, Kosovo, Montenegro, Bosnia Herzegovina and Croatia

-In May 2019 we toured the Western Balkan (Albania, Northern Macedonia, Kosovo, Montenegro, Bosnia Herzegovina and Croatia) for four weeks.
+In April and May 2019 we toured the Western Balkan (Albania, Northern Macedonia, Kosovo, Montenegro, Bosnia Herzegovina and Croatia) for four weeks.
 The 1200 km trip started in Tirane (Albania) and ended in Split (Croatia).